Long time asymptotics for the KPII equation: Introduction

+In Appendices A and B, we provide a key estimate used in the derivation of the new representation formulas, along with a list of symbols used throughout the paper.

 {\bf Acknowledgments}.
-I am grateful to J.-C. Saut for suggesting the asymptotic problem of the KP equations.
-I would like to express my special thanks to Jiaqi Liu for the inspiring discussions that led to the discovery of novel representation formulas for the Cauchy integrals.
-This research was supported by NSC 113-2115-M-001-007-.
+I thank Jean-Claude Saut for suggesting the asymptotic problem for the KP equations.
+I am also grateful to Jiaqi Liu for insightful discussions that led to new representation formulas for the Cauchy integrals, and {to Barbara Prinari for thoroughly reading and discussing the manuscript, as well as for pointing out several sharp estimates.
+I further thank Theodoros Horikis and the Department of Mathematics at the University of Ioannina for their warm hospitality.} This work was supported by NSC 113-2115-M-001-007-.